astormic/Camera_Characterisation/README.md

 -->

 ## Converting the grey values to the number of electrons
+To convert the electron value given by each pixel to the number of photons received in each pixel.

+Number of electrons = (Grey value - Bias)*Gain

 ## Converting the number of electrons to photon flux
+Number of photons = Number of electrons/QE in decimal

+QE for 647nm wavelength for Prime BSI Express camera is 90%.

 ## BIAS Measurements
+Number of photons = Signal in Electrons/QE in decimal

 ## GAIN Measurements